-Weather and seasons combined with overall health condition play a big role when it comes to how much hair actually falls out.
-You can’t stop shedding altogether but with these dog shedding tips you will learn how to keep your dog healthy and well-groomed, so you can reduce it.
+Weather and seasons, combined with overall health conditions, play a significant role when it comes to how much hair falls out.
+You can’t stop shedding altogether, but with these dog shedding tips you will learn how to keep your dog healthy and well-groomed so that you can reduce it.

 Better quality dog foods cost a bit more for better reasons.
 The nutrients in meat-rich dog foods promote better health and help control shedding and dry skin.